cspr-rad/kairos-spec/test-strategy/main.typ

 // typstfmt::on

-The risk priority is the result of the multiplication of the estimated likelihood of the risk occuring and the impact.
+The risk priority is the result of the multiplication of the estimated likelihood of the risk occuring and the impact should the defect manifest.

 // typstfmt::off
 #page(flipped: true)[